beaverbuilder/documentation/docs/bb-theme/customizer-settings/content.md

 You can display or hide the tags to which the post belongs.

-#### Previous/next links to other posts
+#### Previous links to other posts

 You can display or hide the navigation to previous and next posts.

 #### Author Box

-You can enable an author box, which appears under single posts between the category and the previous/next post navigation, as shown in this example.
+You can enable an author box, which appears under single posts between the category and the previous post navigation, as shown in this example.

 Information comes from WordPress user profiles.